 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||13.6%|

 |Some College Courses||18.1%|

 Online Well Drilling Programs

-In 2018-2019, 4 schools offered a well drilling/driller program of some type.
+In the 2018-2019 academic year, 4 schools offered some type of well drilling/driller program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.